 As a Web application, the first decision that will need to be made is about hosting.
 Hosting requirements can be found in the system requirements section of this manual.

-If your organization has the proper Windows server environment that is accessible from the Internet, hosting on your own systems can be an option.
+If your organization has the proper Windows or Linux server environment that is accessible from the Internet, hosting on your own systems can be an option.